chintu-cloud/Database----Elasticache----ec2/README.md

  ****  data are store inside postman file

-//  all data are enter in raw option then send
+//  all data are enter in raw option then
+      then send